The tranquil tropical island of Koh Samet (or often spelled “Ko Samed”) has beautifully soft sandy beaches and is

 Samet has become popular with gay travellers looking for something a bit different to the more developed resorts of Phuket and Pattaya.
 Nothing except the odd radio mast rises above the tree line and the main roads are just bumpy tracks.

-Samed is less than three hours from Bangkok by car (plus a 15-minute speed boat crossing) making it easier and cheaper to reach than destinations that require an internal flight.
+The island is three hours’ drive from Bangkok by car (plus a 15-minute speed boat crossing), making it easier and cheaper to reach than destinations that require an internal flight.

 You will find gay sunbathers on every beach, although Ao Tubtim has attracted a large gay crowd in recent years and is considered by many as the ‘unofficial gay beach’ of the island.

 During the day, most people tend to stay at their resort’s own beach as they usually provide sun loungers, shades and an ‘at seat’ food and drink service.
 At night, many head for Silver Sand Hotel that has an open-air dance club/bar that can get very crowded on Friday and Saturday nights.